 The Computer Science Internship program offers academic credit for approved internship proposals.
 To qualify for the program, the position needs to be a true internship (advertised as such) rather than simply a part-time job, and the responsibilities of the position should be predominately CS-related and be supervised by someone with CS-related qualifications and experience.
 Each Bachelor of Science degree student may take only three (3) credit hours of CS 3940.
-Bachelor of Arts students in Computer Science may take up to six (6) credit hours of CS 3940 with 3 credit hour limit per semester.

 - An online application is provided below.
 A critical element of the application is a description of the position with anticipated project responsibilities and their significance to the employer.
 The responsibilities must have strong computer science components that leverage skills and experience beyond that of a typical computer-literate individual who does not have any formal computer science education.
 The CS 3940 Instructor must approve each application prior to the actual Internship.
 An internship completed over the summer semester will be 3 credits if the time spent is full-time for 2 months.
 An internship completed during Fall or Spring semester will need a minimum of 160 hours for 3 credits (10 hours/week)

 - At the beginning of an internship a student may discover that the actual responsibilities of the position do not precisely match the anticipated responsibilities described in the approved application.
 In this case a revised application must be submitted for re-approval no later than the second week of the internship.